Spring Leaf & Wood Mulch Program

 As leaves and wood compost, they become a valuable nutrient supplement for garden and lawn applications.
 Each Spring, leaves collected each autumn are shredded in a large "tub grinder" to produce a product referred to as "leaf mulch."
 The Christmas trees collected in January are also shredded and chipped into "wood mulch."

-Pick Up of Mulch: For a limited time during the Spring and early Summer months, mulch is available free of charge at the City of Alexandria's mulch site, located at 4215 Eisenhower Avenue.
+For a limited time during the Spring and early Summer months, mulch is available free of charge at the City of Alexandria's mulch site, located at 4215 Eisenhower Avenue.
 Pickup is limited to Alexandria residents and private contractors who use the mulch for pre-approved Alexandria City government projects only.
 Mulch is available on a first-come, first-served basis, and residents must bring their own shovels, buckets, and other necessary supplies.
 Mulch is reserved for City residents only.
 The mulch site hours of operation are Monday through Saturday, 7:00 a.m. to 3:30 p.m.
 (Gates close at 3:30 p.m.).

 **Mulch Disclaimer: Mulch is a natural, unprocessed material that has been stored outside.
 As a result, it may contain allergens, poison ivy, termites and/or carpenter ants or other foreign matter.
 Users should wear proper clothing and protection when handling the mulch.
 The City of Alexandria makes no guarantee concerning the quality of the mulch, and assumes no liability for injury or property damage as a result of the use or delivery of the mulch.
 Residents who self-haul from the mulch site do so at their own risk.